 Covid-19 has been somewhat of a distraction overshadowing the imminent final chapter of Brexit.
-The transition period will conclude on 31st December 2020 and the United Kingdom will leave the European Union.
+However, the transition period did conclude on 31st December 2020 and the United Kingdom has officially left the European Union.
 A last-minute trade deal was reached allowing the open border to remain between Northern Ireland and the Republic of Ireland.
 Northern Ireland will continue to be aligned with the European Single Market in a limited way.

 Irish Company Director Requirements

 For many UK businesses, having an Irish registered company is an ideal solution to maintain operations and trade within the EU.
 Under company law, Irish Companies are required to have at least one director who is a resident within the European Economic Area (EEA).
-Any Irish company with only UK resident Director/s will need to be pro-active in their Brexit preparations.
+Now that Brexit is complete the UK (including Northern Ireland) is no longer a part of the EEA.

 Please note: Nationality is not taken into consideration, only residency, so even an Irish national director who is a tax resident in the UK will not meet this requirement.

-Irish companies have until the end of 2020 to action one of the following three options to ensure compliance with the Companies Act 2014:
+Any Irish company with only UK resident Director/s must have taken one of the following actions before the 1st January 2021 to ensure compliance with the Companies Act 2014: